embl-cba/imagej-courses/imagej-practical.md

 	- Workflow:
 		- Find object centers using DoG
 		- Find object volumes growing from the object centers

+# Deep convolution

+Since a few years "deep convolution" has revolutionized image segmentation.
+Mostly it is implemented as "Deep convolutional neural networks", see e.g., https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks/.

+However, to understand what deep convolution is all about one can also simply do it with classical operations in ImageJ.
+Let's see how!

 # Object manipulation